opentripplanner/OpenTripPlanner/doc/dev/decisionrecords/Codestyle.md

 Some of the classes in OTP have a lot of fields and methods.
 Keeping members sorted reduces merge conflicts.
-Adding fields and methods to the end of the list will cause merge conflicts more often than will inserting methods and fields in an ordered list.
+Adding fields and methods to the end of the list will cause merge conflicts more often than inserting methods and fields in an ordered list.
 Fields and methods can be sorted in "feature" sections or alphabetically, but stick to it and respect it when adding new methods and fields.

 The provided formatter will group class members in this order: